prasanna1511/Machine-Learning/3RandomForest/Readme.md

 **Split Node Criteria**

-To split a node, calculate the gain for each attribute and select the one with the highest gain:
+To split a node, calculate the gain for each attribute and select the one with the highest gain

 $$
 \text{BestGain} = max(Gain(D, attr))
 $$